Konnan: Latin American Xchange (2005–2007)

 On the December 31, 2005, episode of Impact!, Konnan told B.G.'s father, Bob Armstrong, that he was a "hothead" and invited Armstrong to accompany him backstage for an apology.
 Instead of apologizing, Konnan turned heel by leading Armstrong into an ambush at the hands of Apolo and the debuting Homicide.
 The trio, later identified as The Latin American Xchange (LAX), then instructed an unconscious Armstrong to tell B.G. and Kip to "take care of their own business".
 At Final Resolution on January 15, 2006, Konnan and Homicide defeated The Naturals.
 After Apolo was released by TNA, he was replaced by Machete, who was in turn evicted from LAX by Konnan and Homicide.
 In subsequent weeks, Konnan began feuding with Bob Armstrong.
 On the April 8, 2006, episode of Impact!, Konnan faced Armstrong in an "Arm Wrestling Challenge"; the contest ended in a no-contest after LAX member Hernandez attacked Armstrong.
 At Lockdown on April 23, 2006, Konnan was defeated by Armstrong in an arm wrestling contest held within the confines of a steel cage; following the bout, each member of the LAX received ten lashes from the James Gang.

 May 2006 was very busy for Konnan.
-In AAA, he made his first appearance with La Legión Extranjera (with Chessman & Ron Killings) on May 1, 2006, losing to El Zorro, Octagon & Vampiro Canadiense at AAA Sin Limite.
+In AAA, he made his first appearance with La Legión Extranjera (with Chessman and Ron Killings) on May 1, 2006, losing to El Zorro, Octagon and Vampiro Canadiense at AAA Sin Limite.
 He soon became the leader of the stable, which was active through 2009.
 That same month, Konnan became the TNA Impact!
 Spanish color commentator.
 Additionally, he and the LAX began a storyline that saw them refuse to wrestle (as well as himself and Moody Jack refuse to commentate), claiming that Latinos were discriminated against within TNA.

 On June 24, 2006, Konnan participated in the first lucha libre event in San Diego.
 He stated that "Unfortunately there has never been lucha libre in the South Bay, there has never been lucha libre for la raza.
 Finally they will be able to see the lucha libre that they watch on television live here a few minutes from their home."

 In early 2007, Konnan underwent hip replacement surgery, and his appearances in TNA from then on saw him frequently using a wheelchair.
 In June, Konnan left TNA, as did Ron Killings.
 Konnan gave several interviews about the drug abuse problem in pro wrestling around that time, most notably to the New York Daily News, which indicated that Konnan believed his "hip degenerated after years of steroid abuse and the physical toll of his sport, and...painkillers and anti-inflammatory drugs ruined [his] kidney."
 He would reiterate the issue on his podcast some years later He successfully underwent kidney transplant surgery on July 23, 2007.